IbrahimShanqiti/TabCemetery/README.md

 # TabCemetery
-Chrome extension that kills and stores unused tabs
+Diabolically untested and possibly inefficient (or worse) chrome extension that reaps all tabs unopened in seven days and adds them to the TabCemetery.
+You can click on the extension and see what tabs you've neglected; bring em' back or put them down!